cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

     To check Docker is installed properly::

-        $ source openface_dep.sh
+        $ source openface-preparesh

 2. Create the docker swarm cluster with openface containers::

-        docker$ source openface-multiserver.sh <Number of swarm nodes to be run>
+        docker$ source openface-multi.sh <Number of swarm nodes to be run>

    This command will create required number of nodes in docker swarm cluster.
 In the above command 2nd argument takes number of node